k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 You will need to ensure that a batch processes is being executed or has been previously executed.

-The picture below shows how to create a new batch process or how to access a previously executed batch process:
+The picture below shows how to create a new batch process or how to access a previously executed batch process.

 ![image](images/26_jobs_and_batch_services_batchMonitor2.PNG)